-However, keep in mind that a doctor's advice and care is still the best option to go when treating a sternum contusion.
+However, keep in mind that a doctor's advice and care are still the best options to go when treating a sternum contusion.

 - "Sternal fractures and their management".
 U.S. National Library of Medicine National Institutes.
 Retrieved on Jan.
 6, 2017.

 - "How to protect your chest bone (sternum) after thoracic surgery".
 UHN Toronto General.
 Retrieved on Jan.
 6, 2017.

 - "Types of Chest Injuries".
 WebMD.
 Retrieved on Jan.
 6, 2017.

 - "Dislocated Ribs".
 HealDove.
 Retrieved on Jan.
 6, 2017.